 OBM events to Jira issues (CLIP)

 While the main Failover solution described on the High Availability page is applicable for any integration, when some or all of the integration actions are configured with Listener type of triggers and Failover is performed to a Backup ZigiOps server, logically, the host serving the Listener's endpoint is changed.
 In such cases, the 3rd party Integrated System must continue directing the HTTP requests to the active ZigiOps host.

-This way, the 3rd Party Integrated System doesn't need to know which ZigiOps host exactly is serving its requests and results in an Automatic Failover.
+This way, the 3rd Party Integrated System doesn't need to know which ZigiOps host exactly serves its requests and results in an Automatic Failover.
 ZigiOps acts in active/passive mode; thus, the Load Balancer will always know which server is active based on its HTTP Health monitors and direct the HTTP requests accordingly.

 Equal hardware and OS used on both the Primary and the Backup ZigiOps server.

 Primary and Backup servers have installed the same version of ZigiOps

 Integration configuration is maintained in sync between each server - for info on how to automate this, please look at the Network Storage for Runtime Files page

 VIP for each network port used in an integration action